patrick-mcgreal-dev/opc-docs/Custom Slides/Game Conversion Guide.md

 Under the new system, a "slide" is the combination of a markdown file containing the slide's text, and an image which will be displayed on the left-hand side.
 The markdown files containing the slide's text exist in three folders under the `games/GAME_NAME` directory: `questions`, `answers`, and `extras`.

 The slide images exist in three identically named folders in the `static/images/GAME_NAME` directory.
-Each slide contains an `Image` tag in the header data, which tells the slideshow where to find the relevant image.
+Each slide markdown file contains an `Image` tag in the header data, which tells the slideshow where to find the relevant image.

 Finally, a `slides.json` file is required in the `games/GAME_NAME` directory.
-This file determines the order in which the slides will be shown.
+This file determines the order in which the slides are shown.

 ## Create new folders

 In the `games` directory, locate the folder of the game to be converted.
 Inside this folder, create the following additional folders:

-1. answers
+1. `answers`
-2. extras
+2. `extras`

 In the `static/images` directory, locate the folder of the game to be converted.
 Inside this folder, create the following additional folders:

-1. extras
+1. `extras`

-## Add content to the GAME_NAME/answers folder
+## Add answer slide content

+**Relevant folder:** `GAME_NAME/answers folder`

 In the finishing slideshow, we usually want to pair each question slide with an answer slide.
 This folder will contain markdown files that represent each of these answer slides.